 The laws of thermodynamics are simple to state.
-We know that the human body obeys the laws of thermodynamics.
+Do you know that the human body obeys the laws of thermodynamics?
 We start to sweat and feel warm when we’re in a room full of people and the sweating becomes excessive if the room size is small.
 This happens because your body is trying to cool off hence heat transfers from your body in the form of ‘sweat’.
 This entails the first law of thermodynamics.
 Interesting?
 Let us study more.

 First Law of Thermodynamics

 The first law of thermodynamics states that the total energy of an isolated system is constant.
 Energy can be transformed from one form to another, but can neither be created nor destroyed.

 According to this law, some of the heat given to system is used to change the internal energy while the rest in doing work by the system.
 Mathematically,